Weight

 • Its direction is towards the centre of the Earth or commonly referred to as vertically downwards.

-• Your weight does change slightly from place to place on Earth – at the north pole, one would weigh about 3 N heavier than one near the equator.
+body varies over the Earth’s surface – at the north pole, one would weigh about 3 N heavier than one near the equator.
 This is due to the gravitational field strength being slightly DIFFERENT at different places on Earth.
 Normally, you neglect this difference in your calculations.
-(If you want to ask why heavier at the poles, it is due to the Earth being slightly flattened at the poles.)

 MassWeight